haard/hgapi/README.rst

  hg revert

 You also have access to the configuration (config, configbool, configlist) just as in the internal Mercurial API.
+The repository supports slicing and indexing notation.

 Example usage::
     >>> import hgapi